informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

  #### loggedInMenu
  Use this parameter to customize the menu items displayed in the navbar under the login dropdown after a user has logged into the system by supplying an object with your links and/or dropdown menus.
    - Type: Object
+   - Default behavior: The user's full name will be shown.
+Upon clicking, a dropdown menu will appear with a "My Profile" link that opens a modal popup to see information about the logged in user.
+The other dropdown menu option will be "Logout".
    - General syntax:
      ```
      loggedInMenu: {